 Concurrently with the PhD, students may earn a Certificate of Graduate Study in a related area such as Applied Statistics, Drug and Addiction Studies, Gerontology, Health Communication, Psychiatric Rehabilitation, Public Health, Visual Anthropology, and Women’s and Gender Studies.

 Each student follows an individualized program of study that includes mentored research experiences and contributing courses.
 The College of Nursing faculty provide individualized mentorship in three major Research Emphasis Areas:

 Core curriculum course delivery formats include on-campus seminars with video conferencing options.
 Courses offered through other departments include both on-site and distance education delivery formats.
-February 1 is the deadline for applications for Fall semester admission.
-Applications are submitted online through the University of South Carolina Graduate School at http://www.gradschool.sc.edu/.
+March 15 is the Priority Application deadline for applications for Fall semester admission; applications received after the deadline are considered on a space-available basis.
+PhD degree program applications are submitted online through the University of South Carolina Graduate School at http://www.gradschool.sc.edu/.